Arab Singaporeans: After World War II

 During World War II it became impossible for the Hadhramis in Singapore to travel abroad but they continued to do so thereafter.
 However, after the Rent Control Act came into effect, Hadrami incomes were frozen and it became clear that the wakaf (trust) incomes would not be sufficient for the next generation.
 It was then that the Arab families took a keener interest in the education of their children.
 The richer families sent their children to London to study and the children of others spent time working in Aden rather than just going to Hadhramaut.
 The cultural and linguistic links were still maintained.
 However, the family incomes continued to decline.

 The 1960s

 In the 1960s, there came a major change.
 The independence of South Yemen with a communist government in power put an end to the Singapore Hadramis returning home.
 At the same time, the economic developments in Singapore made the importance of the English language and of obtaining an education even more essential.
 The new Arab generation had grown up without speaking Arabic and had lost both its identity and its affiliation with Hadhramaut.
 Some families, in the oil boom of the 1970s, tried sending their sons to Saudi Arabia or Arab States of the Persian Gulf, but it was not a success.
-The young men did not like living in Saudi Arabia as their prospects in Singapore were better than on the Arabian peninsula.
+The young men did not like living in Saudi Arabia as their prospects in Singapore were better than on the Arabian Peninsula.

 Present day

-Identity crisis

-The Hadhrami community in Singapore is now facing an identity crisis.
-The younger generation does not speak Arabic and has lost its affiliation with Hadhramaut, partly because Hadhramis have stopped sending their children back there.
-Due to the above-mentioned factors and the current ongoing civil war in Yemen, it is unlikely that a strong link with Hadhramaut would be established anytime in the near future.